danielsaidi/SwiftUIKit/README.md

 SwiftUIKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

-Many parts of the library only supports a few or a certain platform.
+Many parts of the library only supports a few or a certain platform, where they make sense.

 Also, while some views compile on a certain platform, they may not render correctly.
 Please help improve this library by submitting PRs that improve the rendering on e.g. macOS.

 ## Documentation

-The [SwiftUIKit documentation][Documentation] contains curated and structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.
+The SwiftUIKit documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.

-Just download the documentation, extract the zip file and double-tap the `SwiftUIKit.doccarchive` file to view the documentation directly in Xcode.
+You can either [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.

 ## Demo Application

-This project contains a demo app that lets you explore `SwiftUIKit` through interactive demos.
+This project contains a demo app that lets you explore many of SwiftUIKit's features through interactive demos.

-The demo app provides an intuitive way to explore the library.
-Together with the extensive documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.
+Together with the documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.

 To run the demo app, just open and run the `Demo/Demo.xcodeproj` project.
-It's a universal app project, but the `macOS` app is currenty not working that well.
+It's a universal app project, but the `macOS` app is currenty not functional.